celeste-co/RBCollectionManagement/README.md

 [Add your license here]

-## Support
+## Issues and feedback

-For issues and feature requests, please use the GitHub Issues page.
+Found a bug or have a feature request?
+Use the GitHub Issues page to let us know.